n1o/study_notes/study_notes/notes/junction_tree_example.md

 At each step we marginalize out the variables that are not in the scope of its neighbors. (this marginalization can be viewed as computing messages over variables it shares with the neighbor).

 Running intersection property is what enables to push sums in all the way to the last factor.
 We eliminate $x_6$ since we know that only the last cluster will carry this variable (not present in neighboring cluster), it cannot be anywhere else in the graph without violating the Running intersection property.

+## Defining a good junction tree
+* *By hand*: If a model has an regular structure for which there is an obvious structure.
+An example if the model is a grid, in that case clusters have associated with pairs of adjacent rows (or columns) in the grid.
+* *Using variable elimination*: If we run variable elimination implicitly generates a junction tree over variables.
+Thus we can use heuristics similar how we choose an ordering for variable elimination.